jcox1988/email_sends/README.md

 # email_sends
 A script for sending automated email sends.

-/nMore automated sends to be added
+More automated sends to be added